Joe Martin used his ideas about time travel to create a system that helps entrepreneurs get twice as much done. In less time and with less stress.

 Seriously!
 That's it.
 You don't even have to buy the book.
 The whole point is to simply plan for 6 weeks of work.
 But then, you need to actually do it.

-All I did was take a concept I heard from Jason Fried, blend it with ideas from other thought leaders like Robert Cialdiani, Charles Duhigg, Clayton Christensen, Oren Klaff, Momoko Price, Casey Clark, Angela Vitzhum, Mig Reyes, and many others.
+I originally heard this concept from Jason Fried at Basecamp.
+Then I blended it with ideas from other thought leaders like Robert Cialdiani, Charles Duhigg, Clayton Christensen, Oren Klaff, Momoko Price, Casey Clark, Angela Vitzthum, Mig Reyes, and many others.
 I added in my experience of running a creative agency and combined it with principles in conversion-rate optimization.
-Put all that together, and we arrive at this book.
+Put all that together, and we arrive at a new way to productive while still having time to live life.

-What I found, however — that’s big.
-It started to feel like the kind of stuff that could really change lives.
+What I found through this — it's big.
+Tthe kind of stuff that could really change lives.
 And if it effects lives, maybe it can effect communities.
 If more people are involved in their communities, there's a chance it could shape cities.

 From cities to states, states to countries.